jclegras/reverse-shell/README.md

 # How it works

 Basically we go to the form page and we inject a payload in order to create a reverse shell.
-So the server container sends its stdout/stderr to my given local host (via e.g netcat) while we send it each command to execute.
+So the server container sends its stdout/stderr to my given local host (via e.g netcat) while we're sending it each command to execute.

 In a nutshell, this example is deliberately simple and awkward but it allows me to remember the principle.